-Total contract value (TCV) calculates the total recurring charges over the lifetime of a subscription.
-For instance, a three year contract billed annually at $50,000 per year has a total contract value of $150,000, assuming no activation or setup fees.
+Total contract value (TCV) calculates the total one-time and recurring charges from the subscription start date to the subscription end date, covering all terms.
+For instance, if a three-year contract is billed annually at $50,000 per year and has a one-time set up fee of $10,000, then the total contract value for this contract is $160,000.

 A common subscription and usage charge model where pricing changes are based on the incremental number of units that are purchased.
 For example, 1-5 users are charged full price and 5-10 users receive discounted pricing.
 A customer purchases 7 units.
 Units 6 and 7 are discounted, and the first 5 units are charged at the full price.